 - Painful muscle compensation

-- Stiffening of the arch of the foot
+- Stiffening of the foot arch

 - Recurring ingrown toenails

-- Excessive pronation of the foot
+- Excessive foot pronation

 3. Use padded protectors available at pharmacies